 Can everything run on renewable energy?

-An outline of the negative case.
+An indication of the difficulties.

 Ted Trainer.